WiDS-Datathon-2025-Team-Synapse/widsdatathon/README.md

 * Potential Limitations

 The model is subject to the following limitations: The dataset used was imbalanced, with a higher proportion of male subjects compared to female subjects, which may lead to greater-related bias in the predictions.
 Additionally, incorporating the categorical dataset may have introduced potential bias, as certain categories could disproportionately influence the model’s decisions.
-We also observed the risk of overfitting or underfitting, particularly due to the high ADHD predictions, which resulted in inflated scores in the Kaggle submission.
+We also observed the risk of overfitting or underfitting, particularly due to the high ADHD and low female predictions, which resulted in inflated scores in the Kaggle submission.

 * What We Would Do Differently Given Time/Resources